1. Who can apply and how to apply

 Applications to the Research Boards can only be made with prior agreement between the Unit/Institute Director and MRC Head of Theme.

-University units can apply as an HEI.
-However, any core programmes in a similar area of science to that covered in the proposal must be listed in the ‘Other support’ section of the proposal form.
+Eligible individuals from MRC University Units (UUs) and the Francis Crick Institute may apply for MRC grants as either a lead or co-applicant.
+These grants are intended to support research relevant to Unit mission that is clearly additional to existing ‘core’ support.
+UUs apply as a department of the University.
+Any core programmes in a similar area of science to that covered in the proposal must be listed in the ‘Other support’ section of the proposal form.

 By submitting a proposal to the MRC, a research organisation (RO) indicates their formal acceptance of the proposal, their acceptance of the terms and conditions of an MRC award, and the approval of the salaries and resources sought.